TrevorDrayton03/hybrid-work-security-assessment/README.md

 - Gets instructions from a rules_config.json file and stores them in state for rule evaluation.
 - Logs each assessment to a database.
 - A device-friendly, responsive design.
-- Ensures cross-browser compatibility.
-- Learnable and easy to use (UX).
+- Learnable and easy to use.
 - Complies with ES6 standards for code readability, maintainability, and modern features.
-- Robust error handling.
+- Robust error handling and data sanitization.
-- The code is well documented, modular, cohesive, testable, and reusable.
+- Well documented, modular, cohesive, and testable.

 ## Libraries/Dependencies:
 - Node.js: JavaScript runtime environment.